adjust/android_sdk/doc/english/web_views.md

 ### <a id="session-tracking-api14"></a>API level 14 and higher

-If your app `minSdkVersion` in gradle is bigger or equal to `14`, the adjust sdk web bridge automatically register Activity Lifecycle callbacks to onResume and onPause events.
+If your app `minSdkVersion` in gradle is bigger or equal to `14`, the Adjust sdk web bridge automatically register Activity Lifecycle callbacks to onResume and onPause events.

 ### <a id="session-tracking-api9"></a>API level between 9 and 13